jnj16180340/elixir-notes/README.md

     - '': Character list
 - No custom guard clauses
     - it's technically possible
+- Import module functions in the smallest possible scope
+    - Even in function defs!

 Syntax for definition/lookup of Enumerable types can be a bit weird.
 Pick a style and stick to it